maxhw98/SeleniumChromiumScrapeUpload/README.md

 ## Credits
 inspiration from this project
 https://github.com/21Buttons/pychromeless)

-I forked this project originally to play with it and used vittorio nardone's layer and makefile structure
+as well as the original project I forked (vittorio nardone's), to play with the layer and makefile structure he set up